-- 3. If a siege missile strikes a free-standing pavise, the pavise shall be considered destroyed. - 4.
+- 1. A shield or pavise provides protection against all missile weapons except siege missiles such as rocks or cannon shot. - 2.
+A siege missile that strikes a combatant or the shield or pavise sheltering them is considered to have killed that combatant. - 3.
+If a siege missile strikes a free-standing pavise, the pavise shall be considered destroyed. - 4.
 Hand-held weapons struck by siege-class munitions shall be considered destroyed. - 5.
 Small-arms munitions fired from siege engines shall be treated as combat archery projectiles. - 6.
 Siege munitions are considered spent upon striking a target, the ground, or a battlefield structure. - 7.
 Pre-scenario rules may stipulate any changes to the effects of missile weapons provided those changes do not contravene the rules or materially compromise the safety of the participants.

-Target Area Single Thrust Missile Two Mass Siege

-Handed Handed Weapon Missile

-Face kill kill kill kill kill kill

-Head kill kill kill kill kill kill

-Torso kill kill kill kill kill kill

-Shoulder wound wound wound kill kill kill

-Hip wound wound wound kill kill kill

-Arm wound wound wound wound wound kill

-Thigh wound wound wound wound wound kill

-Shield no effect no effect no effect no effect no effect kill

-Hand no effect no effect no effect no effect no effect no effect

-Lower leg no effect no effect no effect no effect no effect no effect

-Weapon/Shiel d no effect destroyed
+Target Area Single Handed $\mathbf{Thrust}$ Missile Two Handed Mass Weapon Siege Missile Face kill kill kill kill kill kill Head kill kill kill kill kill kill Torso kill kill kill kill kill kill Shoulder wound wound wound kill kill kill Hip wound wound wound kill kill kill $\mathbf{Arm}$ wound wound wound wound wound kill Thigh wound wound wound wound wound kill Shield no effect no effect no effect no effect no effect kill Hand no effect no effect no effect no effect no effect no effect Lower leg no effect no effect no effect no effect no effect no effect Weapon/Shield no effect no effect no effect no effect no effect destroyed